Weight Loss after Stroke with Dr. Jonathan Colter.

 You’re missing out on the opportunities to experience that life that you desire, you know, the part of the life that you were meant to have achieved when you made the money.

-And you want to know something, go take a look at the possessions that are purchased and see what kind of impact over the life of these wealthy people what it makes compared to the wealth that people get from experiences in life.
+If you want to know something, go take a look at the possessions that are purchased and see what kind of impact the life of these wealthy people makes compared to the wealth that people get from experiences in life.
 You just traveled you.
 You went to Europe, yeah, that’s something that will live with you for your entire life.

 The Jaguar that was purchased by someone will bring tremendous joy and happiness for a week, a month a year.
 So if people are really looking to really live lives that are quality that they look forward to every day, they’ll look beyond possessions, and they’ll look into what it takes to really fulfill themselves.